Nob Hill Crime Rate Trends — San Francisco

 Nob Hill is a steep, wealthy district crowned by historic luxury hotels like the Fairmont and the Mark Hopkins, the Gothic Grace Cathedral, and the cable cars that climb its slopes.
 Long associated with the railroad and silver-mining elite who rebuilt the area after the 1906 earthquake, it remains a residential and hotel district with sweeping bay views.

-Seven categories moved in Nob Hill this March — four ran below trend on a single-month basis, three registered as sustained multi-month structural shifts.
-The overall shape is broadly downward across both property crime and violent categories, with no spikes or rare-event signals anywhere in the mix.
+Eight categories moved in Nob Hill this April — four ran below trend for the month, four registered as sustained structural shifts in the trailing 12-month window.
+The pattern is broadly downward across property crime, with no spikes and no rare-event signals anywhere in the mix.

 Notable signals 4